iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.0-1.1.md

-The LDAP query used in file `/etc/postfix/ldap/virtual_group_maps.cf` (Linux/OpenBSD) or `/usr/local/etc/postfix/ldap/virtual_group_maps.cf` (FreeBSD) is not accurate, it will cause missing external members while querying (not-subscribeable) mailing list with alias domain.
+The LDAP query used in file `/etc/postfix/ldap/virtual_group_maps.cf` (Linux/OpenBSD) or `/usr/local/etc/postfix/ldap/virtual_group_maps.cf` (FreeBSD) is not accurate, it will cause missing external members of (not-subscribeable) mailing list with alias domain.
 Please follow steps below to fix it.

 * Open file `/etc/postfix/ldap/virtual_group_maps.cf`